All Episodes

 The Tea Party was not wiped out.

-But the Republicans would like you to think they have been, but they you can't.
+That is what the Republicans would like you to think they have been, but you can't because you can't get rid of grandma.

 You can't get rid of grandma and her grandkids.

-You just there's no way you can't because you're not going to get rid of the American people.
+There's no way you can't because you're not going to get rid of the American people.

-So the Tea Party isn't going to go away, much to the chagrin of some in the establishment of Republican Party.
+So the Tea Party isn't going to go away, much to the chagrin of some in the establishment of the Republican Party.

-Now let's go back to Dan Balls' piece, where he accurately explains what has happened to the Democrat Party.
+Now, let's go back to Dan Balls' piece, where he accurately explains what has happened to the Democrat Party.

 And of course, this is all important for future elections.

-It's important for the Republicans and strategizing an agenda.
+It's important for the Republicans in strategizing an agenda, but it's fact, it's really more important in not.

-So I think one of the things that has held the Republicans back is their belief that the Democrat Party is loved and adored by the vast majority of the American people.
+So I think one of the things that has held the Republicans back is their belief that the Democrat Party is loved and adored by the vast majority of American people.

 I think they've got it all wrong, and I think it's post-traumatic stress disorder.